Shubh-Bharadwaj/on-device-AI/README.md

 # On-Device AI Deployment 🌟

-This project is all about equipping you with the skills to bring AI beyond the cloud and deploy it directly on devices like smartphones, IoT devices, robots, AR/VR headsets, and more.
-With billions of edge devices ready to run optimized AI models, this course enables you to unlock their potential with practical deployment strategies.

 **🚀 Project Overview**

 This project explores the fundamentals of on-device AI deployment with the following key components: